Excel Functions Tutorials

 If we want to split up the CONCATENATEd values or if we want to split up texts into separate cells, in that case, we can use the Text to Column delimiter functionality available in excel.
 For example, if we want the employee id and city name separate in cells across the column, we can open up the Convert Text to Column Wizard (shortcut alt->a-e ), then choose Delimited, enter Next> and a choose a Delimiter from the list (Tab, Semicolon, Comma, Space), if any other delimiter check other: and specify and select general for text values and enter Finish.
 For example, we want to separate CONCATENATE and function

 Step 1: Click on Data & then, text to columns, then choose Delimited, enter Next>

 Step 2: choose a Delimiter from the list (Tab, Semicolon, Comma, Space) if any other delimiter check other: and specify

 Step 3: select general for text values and enter Finish.

 Suppose, we have a list of text values in a column and we want to CONCATENATE all the text values into a single string value.
-So, if we use the CONCATENATE Function in Excel it takes up the arguments that are the text values one by one, and if the list of the argument is long it is not easier to pass it one by one to the CONCATENATE in Excel as it would take a lot of time and pain.
+So, if we use the CONCATENATE Function in Excel it takes up the arguments that are the text values one by one, and if the list of the argument is long it is not easier to pass it one by one to the CONCATENATE as it would take a lot of time and pain.